dev-wd/dev-wd/README.md

 - 🌱 I’m currently learning
   - Algorithm
 - 💬 I’m currently using
-  - RIBs, MVVM, MVI (ReactorKit in Swift) for App Architecture
+  - RIBs, MVVM, MVI(with ReactorKit) for App Architecture
   - Autolayout(with Snapkit), Flexlayout for UI
   - RxSwift for Reactive Programming
   - Swinject for DI